Release Notes 1.4-DR4

 By default, all URLs inserted in a page (or in comments) will be given the

 nofollow tag.
-Inter-page links or shortcut links (i.e. Unresolved Link) will not be tagged.
+Inter-page links or shortcut links (i.e. CONF-2622) will not be tagged.
 If your wiki doesn't support public editing or commenting, or you just disapprove of nofollow on principle, the site administrator can turn the feature off in General Configuration.

 Over the last few releases of Confluence, it has become apparent that the engine we were using to convert wiki text to HTML was starting to cause us problems.
 There were a growing number of bugs that we simply couldn't fix, because the nature of the engine meant that fixing one bug would cause ten worse bugs to spring up in its place.
 After a few false starts, we can now introduce 'v2Renderer', which fixes quite a few of these problems already, and promises to make fixing the rest of them much easier: